Course Number and Title: OTA 222 Pediatric Intervention

 - Self-assess, and modify responses as needed.

-- Describe the importance of occupation as an integral part of the philosophy of occupational therapy (OT).
+- Describe the importance of occupation as an integral part of the philosophy of occupational therapy (OT) in a pediatric practice.

-- Describe the concepts inherent in the philosophy of OT.
+- Describe the concepts inherent in the philosophy of OT in a pediatric practice.

-- Describe basic features of models of practice and frames of reference used with the pediatric population.
+- Apply theories, models of practice and frames of reference that underlie the practice of OT in pediatrics.

 - Examine pediatric OT services in healthcare and educational settings.